-4. Constitution of Disciplinary, Admissions and Licensing and Appeal Committees and eligibility
+5. Constitution of Disciplinary, Admissions and Licensing and Appeal Committees and eligibility

-- (1) Disciplinary Committee, Admissions and Licensing Committee and Appeal Committee shall each consist of members of the Panel. - (2) Disciplinary Committee shall have a quorum of four, including the Chairman or the Deputy.
+(1) Disciplinary Committee, Admissions and Licensing Committee and Appeal Committee shall each consist of members of the Panel.

+(2) Disciplinary Committee shall have a quorum of four, including the Chairman or the Deputy.
 Of the four, at least one must be a lawyer, at least two must be non-accountants and at least one must be an accountant.
 A lawyer may count as a non-accountant.
-Accountants shall not be in the majority. - (3) Admissions and Licensing Committee shall have a quorum of four, including the Chairman or the Deputy Chairman.
+Non-accountants shall be in the majority.

+(3) Admissions and Licensing Committee shall have a quorum of four, including the Chairman or the Deputy Chairman.
 Of the four, at least one must be a lawyer, at least two must be non-accountants and at least one must be an accountant.
 A lawyer may count as a non-accountant.
-Accountants shall not be in the majority. - (4) Appeal Committee shall have a quorum of four, including the Chairman or the Deputy Chairman (who shall be lawyers) and at least one other non-accountant and at least one accountant.
+Non-accountants shall be in the majority.

+(4) Appeal Committee shall have a quorum of four, including the Chairman or the Deputy Chairman (who shall be lawyers) and at least one other non-accountant and at least one accountant.
 If both the Chairman and the Deputy Chairman are present, the Deputy Chairman shall count as a non-accountant.
-Accountants shall not be in the majority. - (5) Each Panel member shall be eligible to sit as a member of each of the Disciplinary, Admissions and Licensing and Appeal Committees, save that no Panel member shall be eligible to hear an appeal if he or she was a member of the committee which considered the case at first instance.
+Non-accountants shall be in the majority.

+(5) Each Panel member shall be eligible to sit as a member of each of the Disciplinary, Admissions and Licensing and Appeal Committees, save that no Panel member shall be eligible to hear an appeal if he or she was a member of the committee which considered the case at first instance.
-5. Powers and responsibilities of Disciplinary, Admissions and Licensing and Appeal Committees

-Disciplinary Committee, Admissions and Licensing Committee and Appeal Committee shall have the powers and responsibilities as set out in Appendix 1 to these regulations, the powers and responsibilities included in the terms of reference for each committee as specified in Council standing orders, and the powers and responsibilities as otherwise provided in the bye-laws or in regulation or standing order (including these regulations) as made or amended by Council from time to time.
+6. Powers and responsibilities of Disciplinary, Admissions and Licensing and Appeal Committees specified in Council standing orders, and the powers and responsibilities as otherwise provided in the bye-laws or in regulation or standing order (including these regulations) as made or amended by Council from time to time.